Last updated: July 12, 2022

 To prepare for any trip to this location, download the detailed Redwood Creek Dispersed Camping guide and map (PDF).

-• Dispersed tent camping is permitted only on Redwood Creek's gravel bar past the first creek crossing (upstream of McArthur Creek).
+• Dispersed tent camping is permitted only on Redwood Creek's gravel bar south (upstream) of McArthur Creek.

 • Maximum group size is eight (8) people; larger groups require multiple permits and must camp at least 1/4-mi. apart.